 What is a DBS Barred List Check

-As mentions previously, there are two barred lists which checks can be made against.
+As mentions previously, there are two barred lists that checks can be made against.

 One is the Children's Barred List, which contains a list of individuals who are banned from working with children.